dbrinda2/Data-Science-Practicum-II/README.md

 ## Data Cleaning
 Used Python for the data cleaning aspect of this project.
 Went through each of my 2 datasets to clean the fields and values.

-Example: Combining similar values for a specific weather type for a game.
-Changing Outdoors to Outdoor value as well as other misspellings in the dataset.

 ## Data Vizualizations

 Below are some of the main graphs that I produced comparing all the variables to see the major trends.
 The rest of them will be found and discussed in my final video link.